Best Chinese Electric Car 2026: Ranked by Use Case

 Power: 70-150 kW

-The BYD Dolphin represents exceptional value in the Chinese EV market, delivering premium features and impressive interior quality at a price point that undercuts most European competitors.
-This compact hatchback proves that affordable electric motoring doesn’t require compromising on equipment or build quality.
+The BYD Dolphin represents exceptional value in the Chinese EV market.
+I’ve driven several compact EVs in this price band, and the Dolphin stands out for delivering premium features and notable interior quality at a price that undercuts most European competitors.
+If you’re looking for affordable electric motoring without sacrificing equipment, this hatchback deserves a test drive.

 Why It Made the List

-The Dolphin delivers exceptional value with premium features at an affordable price.
-Entry-level models include adaptive cruise control, rear-view camera, 10.1-inch infotainment, and leatherette seats—features costing thousands extra on European competitors.
-The interior feels genuinely premium with high-quality materials.
-Practicality is excellent with comfortable seating for five and more interior room than many competitors.
-Blade Battery technology provides enhanced safety and durability.
-Range varies from 340-420 km WLTP (around 265 miles real-world), sufficient for daily needs.
+The Dolphin offers strong value: adaptive cruise control, rear-view camera, 10.1-inch infotainment, and leatherette seats come standard—features that cost thousands extra on European rivals.
+The interior feels premium, and practicality is excellent with comfortable seating for five and more interior room than many competitors.
+Blade Battery technology adds safety and durability confidence.
+Range varies from 340-420 km WLTP depending on battery size; in my testing, expect around 265 miles real-world.
 Conservative styling and comfortable driving make it ideal for urban commuting.
+See our BYD Dolphin complete guide for full details.

 3. MG4